Where Should Emergency Exit Signs Be Installed?

 Where Should You Install Exit Signs?

-When installing exit signs in your building, you’ll want to keep the following in mind:
+When installing exit signs in your building, you’ll want to keep these locations in mind:

 - Each door exiting into a hallway that leads to the primary building exit must be clearly noticeable and marked with a sign that reads “Exit.”